mozilla/jschannel/PROTOCOL.md

 **id** the integer id from the request to which this messge is a response.

 **result** can be any data that is possible to represent in JSON.
-The precise contents are method dependant and are documented in a subsequent section of this document.
+The precise contents are method dependent and are documented in a subsequent section of this document.

 ### Notifications